2023-environmental-bioinformatics/EnvBio2023-Unix/Unix_Lab.md

 > **Exercise Break:** Find a partner and try working through  these exercises.
 >- What is the difference in function between `sort` and `sort -n`.
 Try sorting one of the `.out` files to figure it out.
->- Write a command that will identify the index value ( number in the first column) that has the largest value in the third column of `hiztory.out` .
-Return *only* the number in the first column and save the input to a file called big index.
+>- Write a command that will identify the index value ( number in the first column) that has the smallest value in the third column of `hiztory.out` .
+Return *only* the number in the first column and save the input to a file called small index.
 Hint: look at the man pages to find useful flags.

 ### Automation with for loops